RichLin56/Camera-Calibration/README.md

 In this repo, camera calibration is based on OpenCV 4.2.0 functionality.
 A `3x3 camera matrix with 4 parameters` (f<sub>x</sub>, f<sub>y</sub>, c<sub>x</sub>, c<sub>y</sub>) and `5 distortion parameters for tangential(p) and radial(k) distortions` (k<sub>1</sub>, k<sub>2</sub>, p<sub>1</sub>, p<sub>2</sub>, k<sub>3</sub>) are used.
 For more informations on this, see [here (OpenCV docu)](https://docs.opencv.org/4.2.0/d9/d0c/group__calib3d.html).
 ### Intrinsic Camera Calibration
 For intrinsic camera calibraton (determining camera and distortion parameters) you can chose between two different methods.
-Settings for calibration are provided by a json file inside the repository.
+Settings for calibration are provided by a .json file inside the repository.
+The
 #### Checkerboard
  1. Capture some images of your checkerboard with the camera you want to calibrate (`tip: for high-quality results, you'll need at least ten images of a 7-by-8 or larger chessboard (and that's only if you move the chessboard enough between images to obtain a "rich" set of views`)
  2. Setup the configuration file by opening: `path/to/Camera-Calibration/calib_checker.jsonc`